instagibbs/bolts/XX-eltoo-onchain.md

       user.
 In the case of no `to_node` outputs to itself or HLTC outputs, there is no incentive to claim the latest channel state.
-    - Otherwise, MUST respond by publishing the latest update transaction, re-binding to the stale update transactions' first output
+    - Otherwise, MUST respond by publishing the latest update transaction, re-binding to the stale update transactions' first output, recovering the necessary control block information from the stale update transaction's annex field.
     - if the latest update transaction is then confirmed within X blocks:
       - MUST wait `shared_delay` blocks of confirmation for this transaction to publish the corresponding pre-signed *settlement transaction*